chiperific/promistasks/README.md

   - Creating a user tries to create a session?
   - When a new Property is created, default tasks are also generated:
     -- From a fake seeds file?
-    -- What tasks?
+    -- What tasks:
-    -- Get the title
+      + Get the title
-    -- Inspect the property
+      + Inspect the property
-    -- Setup utilities
+      + Setup utilities
     -- Assign based upon Organization#{apropriate}_contact
   - When a user discards a Property in this app:
     -- Provide the option to re-assign each task's creator && owner? || actually 'discard' for all (delete through API for all users)